2cwldys/purepazaak/README.md

 Pazaak Cantina is a standalone version of the mini-game "Pazaak" from BioWare's 2003 game, Star Wars: The Knights of the Old Republic.

+Using a VLAN tunneling service is required, such as Hamachi, RadminVPN, or FreeLAN in order to play multiplayer.

 ```
  System requirements:
      - Windows Vista / Windows XP / Windows 2000